Mercy Mercy Me (The Ecology)

+Reception

 Cash Box described the song as being "a similar chugging ballad effort" to "What's Going On," stating that "the easy going surface lies gently above an exciting rhythm track."
+Record World said that the song "couldn't be more perfect" and reflects how Gaye "developed a style uniquely his own."

+Music video

 In 1991, a music video of the song was released by Motown Records, featuring appearances by celebrities such as Big Daddy Kane, Bobby Brown, Diana Ross, David Bowie and Wesley Snipes.